Robo3D/User-Manuals/docs/source/R1Plus/operation/index.rst

 Print bed adhesives
 -----------

 In order for the plastic to stick to the glass of the build plate, you must use an adhesive.
 You can use a couple of different techniques for prepping your build plate.
-Two of the most commons methods we use here at Robo are to use a Glue stick or Hair Spray.
+Two of the most commons methods we use here at Robo are to use a glue stick or hair spray.

 Before applying either adhesive, move the heated bed all the way out.